Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-mod_wl-allow-httpd-7003.md

 #### ⚠️ Safety Check Before Deleting Port Assignment

-If you need to assign a custom SELinux port type label to a port that is already associated with another type, you must first delete the existing assignment. **However, never delete a port assignment unless you are certain it is not required by any running service or SELinux policy.**
+If you need to assign a custom SELinux port type label to a port that is already associated with another type, you must first delete the existing assignment.
+**However, never delete a port assignment without confirming it is not actively used by another domain.**

 Follow these steps before deleting:

-1. **Find the SELinux type mapped to the port (7003/TCP for example):**
+1. **Find the SELinux type mapped to the port (e.g., 7003/TCP):**
     ```bash
     semanage port -l | grep -w '7003' | grep tcp
     # Note the SELinux type in the first column of the output.